curl/curl/docs/HTTP-COOKIES.md

   `CURLOPT_COOKIELIST`

   Provide detailed information about a single cookie to add to the internal storage of cookies.
-Pass in the cookie as a HTTP header with all the details set, or pass in a line from a Netscape cookie file.
+Pass in the cookie as an HTTP header with all the details set, or pass in a line from a Netscape cookie file.
 This option can also be used to flush the cookies etc.

   `CURLINFO_COOKIELIST`